sizious/dc-chain/README.md

 ## Usage

-After installing all the prerequisites and tweaking the configuration, it's time to build the toolchains.
+After installing all the prerequisites and tweaking the configuration with the `config.mk` file, it's time to build the toolchains.

 ### Making the toolchain

-Below you will find some generic instructions; you may find some specific instructions in the `./doc` directory for your OS.
+Below you will find some generic instructions; you may find some specific instructions in the `./doc` directory for your environment.

-1. Change the variables in the `config.mk` file to match your environment.
-   They can be overridden at the command line as well, **except version numbers**.
-   Please note, a lot of conditional instructions have been added, so it should work most of the time just out-of-the-box for your environment.

-2. Then execute the following for preparing the sources:
+1. Execute the following for preparing the sources:

 		./download.sh
 		./unpack.sh

-3. Finally, input (for **BSD**, please use `gmake` instead):
+2. Finally, input (for **BSD**, please use `gmake` instead):

 		make